-The Il-476 is a significantly modernized version of Russia's Il-76 Candid transport plane, featuring a fully-digital flight control system, new avionics and PS-90A-76 engines with improved fuel efficiency systems.
+The Il-476 is a deep modernization of Russia's Il-76 Candid transport plane, manufactured in Russia.
+Prior to it all the Il-78 were produced at TAPOiCh factory in Uzbekistan.
+It features a fully-digital flight control system, new avionics and PS-90A-76 engines with improved fuel efficiency systems.
 There are up to 300 transport aircraft in service with the Russian Air Force, including An-12 Cub, An-72 Coaler, An-22 Cock, An-124 Condor and Il-76 Candid planes.
 Most of the aircraft entered service in the 1960s and 1970s and are considered outdated by modern safety and noise pollution standards.

 The Russian Air Force will start receiving Il-476 heavy transport planes in 2012, the commander of the Russian Air Force's military transport aviation said on Friday 25 December 2009.
 "I think the Il-476, which will eventually replace the Il-76, will start arriving in the military transport aviation sometime in 2012," Lt.
 Gen. Viktor Kachalkin said.
 The plane will be built at the Urals-based Aviastar-SP aircraft-manufacturing plant.
 The Russian Defense Ministry plans to buy at least 38 Il-476 in cargo and aerial tanker versions in line with the state arms procurement program for the period of 2011-2020.

-MAK Ilyushin developed a modernized Il-476 project with a new wing, avionics and engines with Perm PS-90A-76.
-The Il-476 or 'fourth-generation Il-76' will feature PS-90A76 engines, a glass cockpit and a further 13 to 17 per cent improvement in fuel efficiency.
-As of mid-2008 the Ulyanovsk Aircraft Factory was preparing for the production of a brand-new version of the Ilyushin Il-76, called the Il-476.
-The Ilyushin Il-476 is equipped with a full numerical flight-control system, a glass cockpit and a new-generation PS-90 engine.
+As of mid-2008 the Ulyanovsk Aircraft Factory was preparing for the production of a brand-new version of the Ilyushin Il-76, the Il-476.
 The factory will need to upgrade its equipment to manufacture the Ilyushin Il-476, as initially only 20 percent of the necessary equipment was ready.
 Fortunately, the Ilyushin Group had sufficient financial capability to organize the production.

-The first IL-476 rises into the air in 2010 and during the year will be flight-tested.
+The first IL-476 was to fly in 2010 and during the year will be flight-tested.
 This project is very complicated because it involves the transfer of the factories in Voronezh and Ulyanovsk on a technological basis.
 Despite the difficulties, the project is implemented in accordance with established deadlines.